Athos1972/baangt/docs/index.rst

    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to baangt's documentation!
+Welcome to ``baangt``!
 ==================================
-Baangt is the new, open source test suite, that grows along your requirements.
-From simple recoding based automation to highly complex corporate environments: baangt is the solution.
+``baangt`` is the new, open source test suite, that grows along with your requirements.
+From simple recoding based automation to highly complex corporate environments: ``baangt`` is the solution.
 And if it's not, it should be very easy to extend the solid and well documented master functionality.

 .. toctree::
    :maxdepth: 2
    :caption: Contents:

+   OverviewUsage.rst
+   simpleExample.rst
+   Structure.rst
+   ParametersConfigFile.rst

 Indices and tables